-- For all the different parts of leave (e.g., mother's quota, father's quota), it is possible to choose a longer period of leave paid at 80 per cent of earnings, or a shorter period of leave paid at 100 per cent of earnings. - After the first 6 weeks, it is possible for the mother to postpone parts of the parental money period, as long as it is taken during the first 3 years after the birth of the child, and the parent receiving the money is employed fulltime during the postponement period.
-Hospitalisation and vacation may also qualify for postponement. - After the first 6 weeks, it is also possible for one or both parents to combine all or part of the parental money period with part-time work.
+For all the different parts of leave (e.g., mother's quota, father's quota), it is possible to choose a longer period of leave paid at 80 per cent of earnings, or a shorter period of leave paid at 100 per cent of earnings.

+- After the first 6 weeks, it is possible for the mother to postpone parts of the parental money period, as long as it is taken during the first 3 years after the birth of the child, and the parent receiving the money is employed fulltime during the postponement period.
+Hospitalisation and vacation may also qualify for postponement. - After the first six weeks, it is also possible for one or both parents to combine all or part of the parental money period with part-time work.
 If parents take less than the full benefit payment, this will prolong the period of parental money.
 Both parents may choose to combine the parental money period with part-time work (for instance, each working part-time) at the same time.
 A written agreement from the employer is required in both cases.
-There is also a requirement that non-eligible mothers have returned to employment or study (aktivitetskrav), in order for the father to take the family entitlement part of leave (see below). - Father's quota and mother's quota: this period of leave (15/19 weeks) is not transferable to the other parent, except in certain circumstances, i.e., if the parent is ill or otherwise unable to care for the child, or if the mother and father do not live together. - Father's quota may not be taken in the first 6 weeks of the parental money period, except for multiple births or adoption.
+There is also a requirement that non-eligible mothers have returned to employment or study (aktivitetskrav), for the father to take the family entitlement part of leave (see below). - Father's quota and mother's quota: this period of leave (15/19 weeks) is not transferable to the other parent, except in certain circumstances, i.e., if the parent is ill or otherwise unable to care for the child, or if the mother and father do not live together. - Father's quota may not be taken in the first 6 weeks of the parental money period, except for multiple births or adoption.
 Otherwise, fathers are free to choose at what time to use it during the first 3 years after the child's birth.
 They can also choose whether to take the quota as part-time leave, as well as whether to take it as one continuous period or divided into several periods.
-This flexible use requires agreement with the employer. - The family entitlement part may be taken as one continuous period, or split into shorter periods within the 3 year period. - Both parents may take leave at the same time, except during the period of obligatory leave for the mother (i.e., 3 weeks before birth and 6 weeks after) and during the period of shared leave, when mothers are required to go back to work or studies in order for the father to take it.
-During the period of the father's quota, there is no requirement for what mothers can do (i.e., both parents may be on leave together).
-Taking leave at the same time shortens the period of paid leave.
+This flexible use requires agreement with the employer.